eth-ait/cose/README.md

 # CoSE: Compositional Stroke Embeddings

-We haven't yet refactored our code repository for the final public release.
+We haven't yet refactored our code repository, hence it contains unused functionality.
+Please do not rely on the default values of the command-line arguments.

 The `master` branch is used to train the model we used in the paper for the tables and figures.
 The `development` branch implements some ideas improving our model.

-Note that this repository is not in its final state.
-Two branches will be merged in the final version.
-We will also include our demo code.

 ### Environment
 Our codebase is in Python3 and using Tensorflow 2.1.
 We suggest creating a new virtual environment.